Cablab/Synth-Stick/README.md

 - Remapped keyBPin to 9 since 4 doubles as a reset and was giving us issues
 - Refactored code that checks for button presses into separate function
+- Added some needed comments
+- Updated getMinorPentNotes with correct values at steps 3 and 4